Sunday, May 30, 2010

 I used my go-to dough recipe, from here, put all the ingredients in the mixer and turned it on to speed # 2.
 The mixer made this deep Whhhhhhirrrrrrrr noise, rhythmic and purposeful.
 The dough was having the absolute shit knocked out of it.
 I watched, in complete awe, and clapped with delight.
 I was about to call Husband into the kitchen to share my excitement when I realized I was having what we call a 'sunglasses moment.'
 (This is where you catch sight of yourself in the reflection of your companion's sunglasses and see yourself doing something really goofy and are suddenly flooded with shame and/or reminded of the usefulness of vanity.)
 I decided to keep it to myself.

 The pizza itself was really simple; I used a store-bought sundried tomato pesto as the base, then spinach, grape tomatoes and green onions, and finally, big chunks of herbed goat cheese on top.
+Still on my vegetable kick, I made a salad with carrots, apples, chives and green pepper with a balsamic vinaigrette.

 My friend came over in the evening, armed with wine and tarts from Clafouti (that I failed to photograph before eating.)
 Dinner was delicious; the meal was light, fresh and just right for a sweaty-hot day.
 We talked and drank and sat out on my deck when the sun went down and the air had caught a lovely coolness.
 Somewhere down the way, neighbours were having a barbeque and the strains of music on a radio drifted towards us like a breeze.
+And I reckoned this was another bit of magic to be put away in the pizza archives.

 Simple Pizza Dough via Everybody Likes Sandwiches: